FREQUENTLY ASKED QUESTIONS

 Could you please explain again how students can request transcripts be sent to colleges?

-The Release of Records Authorization Form (RRA) will need to signed by both student and parent/guardian and emailed to Mrs. West in guidance at firstname.lastname@example.org.
+The Release of Records Authorization Form (RRA) will need to signed by both student and parent/guardian and emailed to your counselor.
 This form is also on our guidance website and can be found at Records Release Form After this form has been sumbitted in to the Guidance office, the students will be able to request transcripts via Naviance, beginning September 8th which authorizes us to share records with colleges upon request.

 If a college has rolling admissions, when is the earliest you can submit your application?

 Every school will release their application on a different date.
-Most colleges will release their fall 2020 application in August.
-Make sure you fill out the correct application intended for students applying in the Fall of 2020, rather than the previous year.
+Most colleges will release their Fall 2022 application in August.
+Make sure you fill out the correct application intended for students applying in the Fall of 2022, rather than the previous year.
 Students may submit their portion of the application as soon as it is available on the college website.
 Please be aware that colleges will not begin to consider an application until well into September, so you can use August to complete the application and any required supplemental materials thoroughly.
-Students can begin to request transcripts on September 8th , 2020.
+Students can begin to request transcripts on September 8, 2021.
 However, these requests will require a minimum of 15 school days to process.

 If you apply to a school and there is a delay in getting the transcript does that put you at risk for not being accepted because they don’t have everything at once?